 She is part of the following projects:

-Plastics in the Environment – scientific coordination & transdisciplinary knowledge network (PlastikNet): This four-year BMBF funded project aims at supporting the political and societal impact of the funded research projects through fostering knowledge exchange among the individual projects, synthesizing overarching project results and supporting knowledge transfer and public outreach.
+Plastics in the Environment – scientific coordination & transdisciplinary knowledge network (PlastikNet): This five-year BMBF funded project aims at supporting the political and societal impact of the funded research projects through fostering knowledge exchange among the individual projects, synthesizing overarching project results and supporting knowledge transfer and public outreach.
 Doris Knoblauch coordinates the project management and activities.

 Since 2012, Doris Knoblauch has also worked intensively with cities and municipalities.
-Thereby, she has not only built up a network of different cities and municipalities as well as relevant actors but also gathered a deep understanding of the functioning and needs of communities.
+Thereby, she has not only built up a network of different cities and municipalities as well as relevant actors, but also gathered a deep understanding of the functioning and needs of communities.
 In her work, she appreciates when science can be of practical use for communities and results are directly implemented to solving on-the-ground problems.

 Between 2000 and 2005, Doris Knoblauch studied political science at the Freie Universität Berlin (Germany) and Heidelberg University (Germany), focusing on comparative policy analysis, regional policy analysis and political theory.

 In 2009, Doris Knoblauch supported the International Institute for Sustainable Development (IISD) in Winnipeg (Canada).
 Furthermore, during the 2010 and 2011 summer terms, Doris Knoblauch taught a course entitled Policy consultancy in intermediate organizations at the Hochschule Bremen together with Christiane Gerstetter.
 During the summer of 2012, she taught this course together with Gesa Homann, during the winter term 2015/16 together with Evelyn Lukat, during the winter term 2017/18 together with Dr. Ulf Stein and during the winter term 2020/21 together with Linda Mederake.
 Doris Knoblauch is member of the INKOTA network e.V..